junxit/us-congress-bills-114/metadata.md

 - 2015-03-26 — Introduced in House
 - 2015-03-26 — Introduced in House
 - 2015-03-26 — Referred to the House Committee on Transportation and Infrastructure.
+- 2015-03-27 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2015-04-15 — Committee Consideration and Mark-up Session Held.
+- 2015-04-15 — Ordered to be Reported by Voice Vote.
+- 2015-04-15 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2015-04-23 — Placed on the House Calendar, Calendar No. 26.
+- 2015-04-23 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-90.
+- 2015-04-23 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-90.